MartinLeNizon/FlightDelay/report.md

 ### Conclusion

-The findings of this analysis indicate that weather conditions, especially at either the departure or destination airport, have an observable impact on flight delays.
-However, some results were **unexpected**, such as flights in **good weather conditions** showing longer average delays compared to bad weather days in certain cases.
-This suggests that other factors, such as **operational inefficiencies**, **air traffic volume**, or **scheduling issues**, may play a significant role in causing delays, even in the absence of adverse weather.
+The findings of this analysis suggest that weather conditions at either the departure or destination airport correlate with flight delays, but their impact appears less significant than expected.
+Surprisingly, **flights in good weather conditions showed longer average delays** in some cases, indicating that **operational factors**, such as **air traffic management** or **scheduling inefficiencies**, likely played a larger role.

+The **similar delay trends for both good and bad weather days** further suggest that the recorded weather alone was not a primary cause of delays during this period.
+These results highlight the need for **multi-variable analyses** to better understand the complex interplay of factors affecting flight punctuality.

 While the analysis reveals valuable trends and insights, it is essential to interpret the results with caution due to the **limited dataset size** and the **short time frame** covered by the data.
-Despite these limitations, the findings provide a solid starting point for further research and emphasize the importance of considering multiple factors when analyzing flight delays.
+Even with these limitations, the findings provide a solid starting point for further research and emphasize the importance of considering multiple factors when analyzing flight delays.

 ---